max630/git-rehi/README.md

 ## Motivation

-The original rebase is a wornderful tool, but it has a list of disadvantages:
+`git-rebase` is a wornderful tool, but it has a list of disadvantages:

 * Terribly slow at Windows.
 I guess it is because it is written in Bash.
 * Very poor support for merges.
 They can be created with exec during interactive rebase,